ntno/deploy-mkdocs-composite-action/README.md

 expects Makefile in mkdocs project with the following directives:
 ```
 get-mkdocs-archive: env region version
-deploy-mkdocs: env region
+deploy-mkdocs: env region bucket-name
 ```
 ### get-mkdocs-archive
-use this directive to retrieve and unpack mkdocs artifact (ex: download archive from S3 and unzip to ./site/ folder)
+use this directive to retrieve and unpack mkdocs artifact (ex: download archive from S3 and unzip)

 ### deploy-mkdocs
-use this directive to deploy mkdocs site (ex: copy ./site/ files to S3)
+use this directive to deploy mkdocs site to S3 bucket